 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
-Medicare has approved
+Medicare has approved the plan's Drug List.

 The drugs on the Drug List are only those covered under Medicare Part D (earlier in this chapter, Section 1.1 explains about Part D drugs).